-Coronavirus Recovery, Brexit and Uncertainty
+Coronavirus Recovery, Brexit, and Uncertainty

 This housing strategy is being prepared during the Coronavirus pandemic.
-Coronavirus has impacted all of our lives, it is an on-going challenge and although there is hope on the horizon, there is still uncertainty ahead.
+Coronavirus has impacted all of our lives; it is still an on-going challenge and there is still uncertainty ahead.
 Much will depend how much the pandemic has had a lasting impact on society and the local economy.
 We have also only recently left the EU and we are still in a transition period; this also creates short term economic uncertainty and there are potential wider long term economic impacts, particularly on parts of the housing sector that have relied on EU workers.
 This strategy has been developed to ensure that it is well placed to address the challenges of Coronavirus recovery and Brexit.
 These challenges include;

-- Ongoing economic uncertainty and its impacts on the economy and financial lending, including for mortgages and lending to developers, particularly SME's - Impact on local peoples jobs and incomes and their ability to afford suitable housing - Cost and availability of construction materials and skilled construction workers - Health and social care sector worker recruitment to support people to live independently in their own homes or within supported housing schemes - Resumption of evictions for tenants and wider impacts on homelessness and demand for housing advice and assistance services - Impacts of coronavirus on health and wellbeing, including a rise in domestic abuse during lockdown - An increased demand for well-designed homes with sufficient space, including room to work from home - An increased demand for well-designed public open spaces around our homes, for recreation as well as connecting to nature with well-connected good quality cycle and walking routes
+- Ongoing economic uncertainty and its impacts on the economy and financial lending, including for mortgages and lending to developers, particularly SME's - Impacts on local people's jobs, incomes and the cost of living, all of which can affect a household's ability to afford suitable housing - Cost and availability of construction materials and skilled construction workers - Health and social care sector worker recruitment to support people to live independently in their own homes or within supported housing schemes - Resumption of evictions for tenants and wider impacts on homelessness and demand for housing advice and assistance services - Impacts of coronavirus on health and wellbeing, including a rise in domestic abuse during lockdown - An increased demand for well-designed homes with sufficient space, including room to work from home - An increased demand for well-designed neighbourhoods that provide good quality public open spaces around our homes for recreation and connecting to nature which have well-connected and good quality cycle and walking routes

-Currently, house builders and estate agents remain relatively confident due to the Melton Borough's attractive rural nature, they are reporting a buoyant housing market and house prices have continued to rise during the pandemic; however there is a widespread expectation of a slowdown in housing demand as the stamp duty holiday is phased out.
+Currently, house builders and estate agents remain relatively confident due to the Melton Borough's attractive rural nature, they are reporting a buoyant housing market and house prices have continued to rise during the pandemic.
+There are early signals that the market is still performing well but starting to slow down, in part because the recent stamp duty holiday has ended.

 Key to long term recovery will be building back better and supporting inclusive economic growth.
-To do this we will need to support local people, their businesses, jobs and incomes as well as their health and wellbeing, so as many people as possible are well placed to meet their own housing needs.
+To do this we will need to support local people, their businesses, jobs and incomes.
+Equally, support for health and wellbeing will also be vital, as it can help people to be well placed to meet their housing needs.